Man Utd transfer news: Juan Mata signs new deal until 2021 | Goal.com

 “I am looking forward to working with Ole and his fantastic coaching staff; the vision that they have for the club is truly exciting and I am so happy that I will be a part of that.”

-The feeling is mutual with his Norwegian boss, with Solskjaer talking up the Spaniard's vast experience and professionalism at a time where the club need it most.
+The feeling is mutual with his Norwegian boss, with Solskjaer talking up the Spaniard's vast experience and professionalism at a time when the club need it most.

 The manager added: “Juan is the ultimate professional and one of the most intelligent players I have worked with.
 He is a great example to our younger players in his approach.
 He understands what it means to be a Manchester United player and has embraced everything about this great club.

+"I am delighted that he has signed a new contract, as I know that his talent and mentality will be invaluable to the squad.”

-With Ander Herrera having confirmed he will leave the club - likely for PSG, Mata may be given a more prominent role in the new season, which will also feature new signing Daniel James, who arrived from Swansea for a fee of £15 million.
+With Ander Herrera having confirmed he will leave the club - likely for Paris Saint-Germain - Mata may be given a more prominent role in the new season, which will also feature new signing Daniel James, who arrived from Swansea for a fee of £15 million.